chris-larosa/chris-larosa.github.io/index.md

 # Hi!
 My name is Chris LaRosa

-I am a highly motivated computer science major with a focus on cybersecurity, minoring in psychology, and graduating in May of 2022.
+I am a computer science major at DeSales University with a focus on cybersecurity, minoring in psychology, and graduating in May of 2022.

 ## Skills